Gwilym-Rutherford/BrowserAlias/README.md

 ## What is this
 Have you ever seen [DuckDuckGo bangs](https://duckduckgo.com/bangs) notation? well this is that merged with some features I wanted personally.

+This is also just a proof of concept, I intend to convert this to a firefox addon later down the lin

 ## Features
 1. bang like functionality\
    **example usage:**